 Be prepared for lots of walking and moving around.
 Getting around Venice is similar to getting around a place like New York City; it takes a certain amount of physicality—including lots of stairs.
 Be prepared to be climbing in and out of boats.

 You will be charged a non-refundable $250 deposit to hold your space.
-The final payment of $3,600 will be due on May 15, 2017.
+The final payment of $3,600 will be due on June 1, 2017.
 All reservations will be final after this date, and subject to our cancellation policy.
 By submitting your deposit, you agree to the Terms & Conditions.
-Please email us at journeys@ with any questions about the itinerary, logistics, and payment.
+Please email us at [email protected]with any questions about the itinerary, logistics, and payment.